chromium/chromium/docs/code_reviews.md

 with its verdict. `Bot-Commit` votes are not sticky between patchsets and so only add the bot once the CL is finalized.

-When combined with the [`Owners-Override`](#owners_override) power, sheriffs can effectively revert and reland on their own.
+When combined with the [`Owners-Override`](#owners_override) power, gardeners can effectively revert and reland on their own.

 Rubber Stamper never provides OWNERS approval, by design.
-It's intended to be used by those who have owners in the directory modified or who are sheriffs.
+It's intended to be used by those who have owners in the directory modified or who are gardeners.
 If it provided both code review and OWNERS approval, that would be an abuse vector: that would allow anyone who can create a revert or cherry-pick to land it without any other person being involved (e.g. the silent revert of security